 OPTION 2: BUILD A NETWORK YOU PARLAY INTO OTHER STUFF

-Probably the most valuable part of writing is that it’s a great way of building your network.
+Probably the most valuable part of creating content – a blog, podcast, whatever – is that it’s a great way of building your network.

-As part of setting up interviews, features, reviews, etc you’ll get access to tons of busy, important people – bands, athletes, CEOs, labels, etc. These are all people who would ignore you or tell you to fuck off in most situations, but will talk to you if you’re a writer.
+As part of setting up interviews, features, reviews, etc you’ll get access to tons of busy, important people – bands, athletes, CEOs, labels, etc. These are all people who would ignore you or tell you to fuck off in most situations, but will talk to you if you’re a blogger, podcaster or YouTuber.

 As just one example, I work with the guys in a band called Periphery on a few different ventures including Getgood Drums and Horizon Devices.
-And here’s the crazy route I took to get there: Back in 2008 or so, I interviewed Big Chocolate or so for my stupid metal blog.
-He introduced me to someone else who introduced me to Matt from Periphery, who I worked with on a CreativeLive class in 2014.
-Working with Matt on that class then lead to working with him, Misha and Nolly on Getgood Drums, which lead to working with Misha on Horizon Devices.
+And here’s the crazy route I took to get there: Back in 2008 or so, I interviewed a guy named Big Chocolate or so for a metal blog I was doing at the time.
+He introduced me to Bill from Toontrack who introduced me to Matt from Periphery, who I worked with on a CreativeLive class in 2014.
+Working with Matt on that class then lead to working with him, Misha and Nolly on Getgood Drums, which lead to working with Misha on Horizon Devices (which I did for the first year or so of the company).
+And working on that lead me to work with their management company on some campaigns for A Day To Remember, Issues and Self Help Fest.

-I don’t expect you to follow all of that, but I do want you to take a few things away from it:
+I don’t expect you to follow all those twists and turns, but I do want you to take a few things away from it:

 - The path is winding and unpredictable.
 I would never in a million years have guessed that I’d work so closely with Periphery of all bands, but that’s where life took me… you don’t get to steer the ship, you just ride it 🙂 Have a goal in mind, but be ready to adjust course in unexpected directions.

-I’ve already gone on way too long here so I won’t go into more detail, but I think you get the idea: build your network through writing, bust your ass for a long time, and it will turn into bigger things if you keep your eyes open and jump on opportunities as they come up.
+OK – I’ve already gone on way too long here so I won’t go into more detail, but I think you get the idea: in my opinion, the move is to build your network through creating your content, bust your ass for a long time, and know that it will turn into bigger things if you keep your eyes open and jump on opportunities as they come up.

-Understand that writing is a really fucking hard way to make any money, but it’s not impossible.
+Understand that content creation has never been more valuable than it is today.
 I consider myself insanely fortunate that I’ve been able to turn it into the opportunities that I have, but there is no reason anyone else can’t do what I’ve done, what Graham Cochrane has done, or what other smart people like Brian Storm have done.

 But here’s what it’s gonna take: